jck-18/blockchain_disastermanagement/README.md

 - Will be doing a check-in in this repository within a week.

-- Understanding the Use Case and understanding the Technologies that can be used for this.
+- Understanding the Use Case and understanding the BLOCKCHAIN Technologies that can be used for this.